Furkanzmc/QML-Coding-Guide/README.md

 }
 ```

-### CS-5: Giving Components `id`s
+### CS-5: Specifying IDs for Objects

-If a component does not need to be accessed for a functionality, avoid setting
+If an object does not need to be accessed for a functionality, avoid setting the `id` property.
-the `id` property.
-This way you don't clutter the namespace with unused `id`s and
-you'll be less likely to run into duplicate `id` problem.
-Also, having an id for
+This way you'll be less likely to run into duplicate `id` problem.
+Also, having an id for an object
-a type puts additional cognitive stress because it now means that there's
+puts additional cognitive stress because it now means that there's additional relationships that we
-additional relationships that we need to care for.
+need to care for.

 If you want to mark the type with a descriptor but you don't intend to reference
-the type, you can use `objectName` instead old just plain old comments.
+the type, you can use `objectName` instead or just plain old comments.

 Make sure that the top most component in the file always has `root` as its `id`.
 Qt will make unqualified name look up deprecated in QML 3, so it's better to